parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Patch.top.BCPressure.alltime.FileName   ocwd_bc.pfb

+*string*
+**Patch.\ *patch_name*.BCPressure.\ *interval_name*.PredefinedFunction**
-This key specifies the predefined function that will be used to specify Dirichlet boundary conditions on patch *patch_name*.
+no default This key specifies the predefined function that will be used to specify Dirichlet boundary conditions on patch *patch_name*.
 Note that this does not change according to any cycle.
 Instead, time dependence is handled by evaluating at the time the boundary condition value is desired.
 Choices for this key include **X, XPlusYPlusZ, X3Y2PlusSinXYPlus1, X3Y4PlusX2PlusSinXYCosYPlus1, XYZTPlus1** and **XYZTPlus1PermTensor**.
-Example Useage:

 .. container:: list